spcoughlin/Klaviyo-Winter-Hackathon/README.md

+* Expanded agent-based deal ingestion

-* Expanded deal ingestion, partnerships with big retailers for affiliate promotions
+* Partnerships with big retailers for affiliate promotions

 * More advanced fit and wear modeling